Bougainville campaign: Battle of the Perimeter

 As far as the press and the American public were concerned, the war had moved on from Bougainville.
 As Morison writes, "the struggle for the Perimeter went almost unnoticed outside the Pacific."
-Hyakutake opened his all-out effort to throw the Americans off Bougainville, which came to be known simply as The Counterattack, on 9 March, and his men succeeded in capturing Hill 700 and Cannon Hill; General Beightler's 37th Division recaptured these positions on the afternoon of 12 March.
+Hyakutake opened his all-out effort to throw the Americans off Bougainville, which came to be known simply as The Counterattack, on 9 March, and his men succeeded in capturing Hill 700 and Cannon Hill; the 37th Division recaptured these positions on the afternoon of 12 March.
 Griswold gave credit to the destroyers that provided bombardment of the Japanese positions, suppressing their attempts at reinforcement.

 Hyakutake's second thrust was delayed until 12 March.
 The Japanese advanced through a deep ravine to approach the Piva Yoke fighter strip, and succeeded in penetrating the Perimeter at one point.
-General Beightler responded by sending combined tanks and infantry to drive them back.
+Beightler responded by sending combined tanks and infantry to drive them back.
 Also, Japanese artillery that had been bombarding all three American airstrips was silenced by AirSols bombers.
 This action ended on 13 March.
-Hyakutake attempted twice more to penetrate the perimeter, on 15 and 17 March, but was driven back both times.
+Hyakutake attempted twice more to penetrate the perimeter, on 15 and 17 March but was driven back both times.
 The Japanese mounted a final attack on the night of 23–24 March, which made some progress but was then thrown back.
-On 27 March, General Hodge's Americal Division drove the Japanese off of Hill 260, and the battle came to a close.
+On 27 March, the Americal Division drove the Japanese off of Hill 260, and the battle came to a close.

-During the Battle of the Perimeter, Air Solomons aircraft continued bombing Rabaul completely reducing its offensive capability.
+During the Battle of the Perimeter, AirSols aircraft continued bombing Rabaul completely reducing its offensive capability.
 According to Morison, "...AirSols delivered at least one strike on Rabaul every day that weather permitted.
 An average of 85 tons of bombs was dropped on the area daily from 20 February to 15 May – a total of 7,410 tons by almost 9,400 sorties."